 Sister Rosetta Tharpe playing a guitar solo in front of a gospel choir.

 I challenge you to find a cooler lady than sister Rosetta Tharpe.
-Paving the way for electric blues, she played her electric guitar with heavy distortion and was praised with titles such as “the original soul sister” and “Godmother of rock and roll”.
+Paving the way for electric blues, she is a female guitarist who played her electric guitar with heavy distortion and was praised with titles such as “the original soul sister” and “Godmother of rock and roll”.
 In 2007, 32 years after her death, she was given a well-deserved place in the Blues Hall of Fame.